 Dr Margarita Kuleva

-I received my PhD in sociology from the National Research University Higher School of Economics in 2019.
+I received my PhD in sociology from the National Research University Higher School of Economics in collaboration with Bielefeld University in 2019.
 My dissertation entailed a comparative study of the careers and professional identities of young cultural workers in visual art sectors in Moscow, St Petersburg and London.
 Based on more than 70 in-depth interviews, it was one of the first systematic studies on post-Soviet creative labour.
 Some findings from these studies are presented in recent journal publications, including Cultural Studies (2018) and International Journal of Cultural Studies (2019).

-Over the past two years, I have been awarded two research grants from HSE to continue my studies on labour and inequalities in the arts in Russia.
-The first project, ‘Creative Labour Revisited: a Toolkit for Fair Cultural production in Distinct Institutional Environments’, 2019 draws a deeper comparison between the UK and Russia contexts to explore how institutional factors frame unique modes of cultural production in each case.
 Since 2020, with Maria Safonova, I have co-led a research group ‘Digital Art History’.
 The project brings together sociologists, art-historians and designers and aims to write a social history of recent Russian art.
 The study aspires to give greater voice to less represented groups such as female artists and create new visual methodologies for the dissemination of the results (or, what we call ‘turning the digital turn’).